unjs/ufo/README.md

 ### `traversePathTree`

-Steps through a URL removing the last segment each time, giving you a tree of urls leading up to the provided url.
+Steps through an url removing the last segment each time, giving you a tree of urls.

-For example, the traversal for the path /blog/article/my-long-article-title will be:

 ```ts
 // Result: